...

 3. Enable Two-Factor Authentication

-Tap Two-Factor Authentication, then toggle on Authentication App as your preferred method.
+Select Two-Factor Authentication.
+Choose Authentication App as your preferred method.

 4. Verify Your Identity

-Twitter will prompt you to enter your password and confirm your email if it hasn’t already been verified.
+Enter your Twitter password.
+Confirm your email address if it hasn’t already been verified.

 5. Scan the QR Code

-Tap Link App Now to generate a QR code.
-Open your authenticator app and scan it to link your Twitter account.
+Tap Link App Now to display a QR code.
+Open your authenticator app and scan the QR code to connect it to your Twitter account.

 6. Enter the Verification Code

-The app will generate a 6-digit code.
-Enter it back into Twitter to complete the setup.
+Your app will generate a 6-digit code.
+Type this code into Twitter to confirm the connection.

-Twitter will provide backup codes — store them securely in case you ever lose access to your app.
+Twitter will provide backup codes.
+Store them securely (e.g., in a password manager) in case you lose access to your authenticator app.

-That’s it!
-Your Twitter account is now protected with a powerful second layer of security.
+✅ That’s it — your Twitter account is now protected with a stronger layer of security.

 How to Log In with a Code Generator App